Lush (band): Split, Lovelife and break-up (1994–1997)

 Lovelife, the band's fourth album, was released in March 1996.
 It was produced by Pete Bartlett, the band's live engineer.
 Lovelife represented a change in production, with less reliance on heavy guitar effects.
 It became the biggest seller of their career, possibly as it was more in step with the contemporary Britpop style.
-Lovelife included the hit singles "Single Girl", "Ladykillers" and "500 (Shake Baby Shake)", and also featured a guest appearance by Jarvis Cocker of Pulp duetting with Berenyi on the song "Ciao!".
+Lovelife included the hit singles "Single Girl", "Ladykillers" and "500 (Shake Baby Shake)", and featured Jarvis Cocker of Pulp duetting with Berenyi on the song "Ciao!".

 Instead of capitalising on their success in the UK, the band's management sent them on an ill-conceived American tour with the Gin Blossoms.
 With the band members feeling pressured and tired, Anderson discussed leaving.
 She stated she could not make another Lovelife but would rather make a smaller, more personal album.
 The other band members were amenable to this idea, with Berenyi, in particular, being keen to keep the band together.

 In September 1996, the band played their last performance, prior to reuniting, in Japan.
-A month later, tragedy struck the band when drummer Acland died by hanging himself in his parents' garden on 17 October.
-The band effectively went on an extended hiatus, officially announcing their break-up on 23 February 1998.
+A month later, drummer Acland died by hanging himself in his parents' garden on 17 October.
+The band went on an extended hiatus, officially announcing their break-up on 23 February 1998.